2020 United States House of Representatives elections in Florida: District 27

 The 27th district is located in South Florida, and includes part of Miami-Dade County.
 The district includes the cities of Coral Gables, Kendall, and Miami Beach, as well as the neighborhood of Little Havana in Miami.
-Democrat Donna Shalala, who had represented the district since 2019, flipped the district and was elected with 51% of the vote in 2018.
+Democrat Donna Shalala, who had represented the district since 2019, flipped the district and was elected with 52% of the vote in 2018.

 This district was included on the list of Democratic-held seats the National Republican Congressional Committee targeted in 2020.

+Despite being the heavy favorite, Shalala was unseated by Salazar.